Best Tokyo Passes for Families: Attraction, Sightseeing & Transport Guide (2025)

 • Perfect for Families: Museum lovers, rainy days, culture-focused trips.

 Looking for fun ideas?
-Discover the top things to do in Tokyo with kids, from museums to hidden gems.
+Discover the top things to do in Tokyo with kids, from Science and Technology museums to hidden gems.

 Luca & Nico with backpacks walking toward the LEGOLAND Discovery Center Tokyo entrance in Odaiba.